star-history/star-history/README.md

 > In celebration of 1k stars of this repo.
-The [star-history chrome extension](https://chrome.google.com/webstore/detail/iijibbcdddbhokfepbblglfgdglnccfn) is 67% off($0.99).
+The [star-history chrome extension](https://chrome.google.com/webstore/detail/iijibbcdddbhokfepbblglfgdglnccfn) is 67% off in the following week ($0.99).

 # Star History